ngrx/platform/projects/ngrx.io/content/guide/router-store/configuration.md

 <div class="alert is-important">

 The `DefaultRouterStateSerializer` cannot be used when [serializability runtime checks](guide/store/configuration/runtime-checks) are enabled.
-With runtime checks enabled `MinimalRouterStateSerializer` serializer is used by default in `RouterStoreModule` when no other serializer is provided.
+With serializability runtime checks enabled, the `MinimalRouterStateSerializer` serializer **must** be used.
 This also applies to Ivy with immutability runtime checks.

 </div>